ashhadahsan/ashhadahsan/README.md

 **6+ Years of Experience** in AI/ML Engineering, specializing in **Agentic AI, LLMs, and Production ML Systems**

 I build intelligent systems that solve real-world problems—from agentic workflows to computer vision solutions.
-Currently pushing the boundaries of image segmentation with the **Segment Anything Model (SAM)**.
+Currently pushing the boundaries of Agentic AI, I have built scalable agents for enterprises, working on real-world projects that have a social impact.

 ### 💡 Core Expertise
 - **Agentic AI & LLMs**: LangGraph agents, RAG systems, multi-agent orchestration